gravitational/force/docs/language.md

 ## Conditionals

-`If` action runs another action, if the first predicate matches:
+The `If` action runs another action, if the first predicate matches:

 {go * ./examples/conditionals/G}

 ## Deferred actions

-In the previous examples, temporary directory was created but not removed.
+In the previous examples, a temporary directory was created but not removed.
-To execute actions at the end of the sequence (regardless of whether it was successfull or not) use the `Defer` action:
+To execute actions at the end of a sequence (regardless of whether it was successfull or not) use the `Defer` action: